JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+*v1.0?
+* Currently working toward 1.0 in the next few releases.
+Not sure if this next release will be it, but it is nearly ready.
+* Added a new `ShearWall` class that assists you in constructing and analyzing shear walls.
+This tool automatically detects piers and coupling beams, and finds the forces inside them and calculates their ascpect ratios, which can be handy for seismic design.
+It reports stiffness of multi-story shear walls at each story to help with rigid diaphragm analysis.
+It allows for modeling walls with openings, steps, and partial depth diaphragm loading.

 v0.0.98-100
 * Bug fix for `FEModel3D.add_section`.
 It was throwing exceptions and had not been updated to match the examples.
 * Improvements to spring rendering in `pyvista`.
 Up until this point spring elements were being rendered as lines.
 They now render as zigzag lines in `pyvista`.
 There is still more work for improvement on spring rendering, but this is a good start.